 You may like some chapters more than others, but this mesmerizing book brilliantly illuminates the boundless potential of these timeless tales and the joy we can take in reinventing them.
 Dazzling in its scope and thoughtful in its engagement with classical traditions, The Lost Books is unlike any other interpretation of Homer’s treasured epics.

 This book may be more suitable for older readers, not because of explicit violent or sexual content, but because of the mature level of the storytelling.
 While Mason’s deep engagement with traditions of Homeric transmission and scattered footnotes provide a rich reading experience for academics, his writing style remains accessible, and the premise will be equally interesting for more casual readers.
-Though it’s much easier to get ahold of the 2010 edition, the earlier 2007 edition is worth trying to find for its lengthier prologue, which adds a fascinating layer to the text, and two additional vignet
+Though it’s much easier to get ahold of the 2010 edition, the earlier 2007 edition is worth trying to find for its lengthier prologue, which adds a fascinating layer to the text, and two additional vignettes.

 All in all, this unique take on the Epic Cycle and its associated Trojan War myths is a delightful exploration of classical myth and a profound reflection on the endless possibilities that innovative retelling can offer even the oldest of stories. -Mallory Fitzpatrick